Vrbo Arbitrage: An Accounting Guide for QuickBooks

 Remitting Custom Taxes

 Some Vrbo Arbitrage operators need to receive taxes from Vrbo and remit these taxes directly to their local tax authority.
-In this case, if you’re using Bnbtally (by Tallylytics), the Taxes Collected line item found in your presets will take care of collecting these taxes.
+In this case, if you’re using Bnbtally, the Taxes Collected line item found in your presets will take care of collecting these taxes.
 This means all you would need to do is pay your tax authority what’s owed to them from what has been collected.
 We’ll go over this here:

 Example